jamesmillerio/alfred-workflows/README.md

 **Note:** This workflow requires the use of the blueutil application, which can be [found here](http://www.frederikseiffert.de/blueutil/).

 ###IP Address workflow by [David Fergusion](http://dferg.us/ip-address-workflow/)
 This workflow was created by [David Ferguson](http://dferg.us/ip-address-workflow/) to look up your public and local IP.
 Super useful.
-Here's a [direct link](http://cloud.dferg.us/K9MA) to the workflow.
+Here's a [direct link](http://cloud.dferg.us/K9MA) to the workflow and his [post about it](http://dferg.us/ip-address-workflow/).